 "Sex can bring about intimate feelings and vulnerability," says Francis.
 And fights—especially resolved fights—feature their own kind of emotional intimacy, she says.
 Basically, makeup sex is an intimacy cocktail.

 How to have makeup sex

-There is a right and wrong way to have makeup sex.
-Keep these tips in mind to keep the sexperiance pleasant, pleasurable, and fair.
+There is a right and wrong way on how to initiate makeup sex.
+Keep these tips in mind to keep the sexperience pleasant, pleasurable, and fair.

 1. Do a temperature check

 "You should only proceed with the sex if you both want to have the sex," says Dirty Lola.
 "Right after or during a fight is not a fair time to ask your partner to try to get in the mood if they aren't."

 Here are some ways to gauge your partner's interest and ask for consent: